Intelligentsia: Post-Soviet period

 In the post-Soviet period, the members of the former Soviet intelligentsia have displayed diverging attitudes towards the communist government.
 While the older generation of intelligentsia has attempted to frame themselves as victims, the younger generation, who were in their 30s when the Soviet Union collapsed, has not allocated so much space for the repressive experience in their self-narratives.
 Since the collapse of the Soviet Union, the popularity and influence of the intelligentsia has significantly declined.
 Therefore, it is typical for the post-Soviet intelligentsia to feel nostalgic for the last years of the Soviet Union (perestroika), which they often regard as the golden age of the intelligentsia.

 Vladimir Putin has expressed his view on the social duty of intelligentsia in modern Russia.

 We should all be aware of the fact that when revolutionary—not evolutionary—changes come, things can get even worse.
 The intelligentsia should be aware of this.
 And it is the intelligentsia specifically that should keep this in mind and prevent society from radical steps and revolutions of all kinds.
 We've had enough of it.
 We've seen so many revolutions and wars.
 We need decades of calm and harmonious development.

 Mass intelligentsia

-In the 20th century, from the status class term Intelligentsia, sociologists derived the term mass intelligentsia to describe the populations of educated adults, with discretionary income, who pursue intellectual interests by way of book clubs and cultural associations, etc. That sociological term was made popular usage by the writer Melvyn Bragg, who said that mass intelligentsia conceptually explains the popularity of book clubs and literary festivals that otherwise would have been of limited intellectual interests to most people from the middle class and from the working class.
+In the 20th century, from the status class term Intelligentsia, sociologists derived the term mass intelligentsia to describe the populations of educated adults with discretionary income, who pursue intellectual interests by way of book clubs and cultural associations, etc. That sociological term was made popular usage by writer Melvyn Bragg, who said that mass intelligentsia conceptually explains the popularity of book clubs and literary festivals that otherwise would have been of limited intellectual interests to most people from the middle class and from the working class.

-In the book Campus Power Struggle (1970), the sociologist Richard Flacks addressed the concept of mass intelligentsia:
+In the book Campus Power Struggle (1970), sociologist Richard Flacks addresses the concept of mass intelligentsia:

+Related concepts

+The concept of free-floating intelligentsia, coined by Alfred Weber and elaborated by Karl Mannheim, closely relates to the intelligentsia.
+It refers to an intellectual class that operates independently of social class constraints, allowing for a critical and unbiased perspective.
+This intellectual autonomy is a defining characteristic of the intelligentsia.